department-of-veterans-affairs/vets-api-clients/test_accounts/appealable_issues_test_accounts.md

 These accounts can be used to test various data and response scenarios for the `GET /appealable-issues/{decisionReviewType}` endpoint.
 Note that in the sandbox environment, the same results will be returned regardless of the `decisionReviewType` supplied.

-An `icn` parameter is required when making a request.
-It should match the value in the ICN column below.
+An `icn` URL parameter is required when making requests using a representative- or system-scoped token.
+It is optional when making requests using a veteran-scoped token.
+If provided, the `icn` parameter value should match the value in the ICN column below.

 | Sandbox Response             | ICN               | First Name | Last Name |
 |:-----------------------------| :---------------- | :--------- | :-------- |